ABOUT THE IMA

 How We Work - Join us!

-As a cooperative, our partners, workers and donors are all members and get to democratically decide what we do as an organisation.
+As a cooperative, our partners, and workers are all members and get to democratically decide what we do as an organisation.
 Find out more on how you can join, either as a donor here, or a media partner here.

-This document was written for the governance of The Media Fund.
+This document was written for the governance of The IMA.
 The IMA is constitutionally the same organisation with different branding, and as such, the governance document still applies.

 Changes to the governance document can be made at a General Meeting.